MaterializeInc/materialize/doc/user/content/integrations/_index.md

 ### Terraform

 Materialize maintains a
-[Terraform provider](https://registry.terraform.io/providers/MaterializeInc/materialize/latest/docs) to help you configure Materialize resources like connections, sources, and database objects.
-The Materialize provider is a Terraform plugin that allows Terraform to interact with the Materialize API.
+[Terraform provider](https://registry.terraform.io/providers/MaterializeInc/materialize/latest/docs) to help you safely and predictably provision and manage connections, sources, and other database objects.

 Materialize also maintains several [Terraform modules](https://registry.terraform.io/namespaces/MaterializeInc) to help manage your other cloud resources.
 Modules allow you to bypass manually configuring cloud